 The grassland areas are largely fenced but not totally dog proof if you have a determined dog and you are away from busy roads.

-There are a lot of footpaths and routes that can be taken but below is information on a circular walk which will take around an hour.
+There are lots of footpaths and routes that your dog walk around Bredhurst woods can take aswell as the circular walk we suggest below which will take around an hour.
 It does have some steep paths but if you take the walk in the direction shown below then you will only have 1 short steep path and the walk can quite easily be shortened.

 BWAG have their own website where you can find out more information and download maps and information leaflets.

 Bredhurst Woods Facilities

 - – Free Parking in Hurstwood Road or village hall car park when not in use.